Baked Barbecue Maple Salmon

-This tangy and smoky Baked Barbecue Maple Salmon is easy and ready in 20 minutes!
+This tangy and smoky Barbecue and Maple Glazed Salmon is easy and ready in 20 minutes!
 Simple to prep and perfect for a weeknight dinner.
-Serve with your favorite sides!
+BBQ or oven bake!

 salmon fillet with barbecue sauce on a white plate.